bcaron518/Java-Chat-Application/README.md

 - Make sure there are no firewall restrictions blocking the port.
 - Check network settings if running the client on a different machine.

+## Contributing

+If you'd like to contribute to this repository or improve the code examples, please feel free to open an issue or submit a pull request.
+Your contributions are welcome.

-## Licence
+## License

-This project is open-source and available under the MIT License.
+This repository is licensed under the [MIT License](LICENSE).